 Los Angeles is a large city with many transportation challenges.
-Unlike most big cities, Los Angeles has a poor public transportation system.
+Los Angeles also has a challenging public transportation system.
 Accordingly, it is highly suggested that you have access to an automobile and a valid driver's license upon your arrival in Los Angeles.
 If you have any questions or concerns about this issue, please speak with the Program Director prior to the end of the first year.